 Many factors of the existing roof will change how hail affects it.
 How steep is the roof?
 Which way are the slopes facing?
 Generally, the more squarely the hail impacts the roof, the more serious the damage will be.
 What was the condition of the roof before the hail fell?
 The worse the condition of the roof, the more hail will affect it.
 Other factors might involve trees or other buildings protecting the roof.
 It is entirely plausible that two houses in the same area could be affected differently by the same hail.

 How much is enough?

 It is very difficult to determine how any insurance company and especially how any individual adjustor will interpret the same findings on any given roof.
-If there is any evidence of hail damage at all or if your home is in area where you are certain that hail fell, it is in your best interest to get it checked out by a contractor that specializes in insurance restoration.
+If there is any evidence of hail damage at all or if your home is in area where you are certain that hail fell, it is in your best interest to get it checked out by a contractor who specializes in insurance restoration work.